 How do I know if my item is sterling?

-Are silver plated items worth anything?
+Are any silver-plated items worth anything?

-What should i do with my costume jewelry?
+What should I do with my costume jewelry?

 Why can’t I sell my antiques for what they were appraised for?

 Most of the time appraisals are given for insurance purposes.
 This is used when your items get lost, broken or stolen.
 The value given during an appraisal is the replacement or retail value.
 This is not the price you will get if you want to sell the item.
 This is the price you would have to pay if you were to buy the item in a store or retail setting.
 Of course items could be appraised for other reasons as well.
 Sometimes for estate or donation purposes a different type of appraisal may be used.
 These numbers may be more realistic.
 However, if you are looking to liquidate quickly the offers you receive will likely be much lower.
 In addition, it is important to get updated appraisals.
 Many believe items on in appraisal done 20 years ago would be at least double now.
 This is seldom the case.
 Yes, some items may go up in value over the years.
 However, a good portion of art and antiques are no longer in demand.
 This generation does not have the same interests as before.
 For more information please visit our blog post What’s Going on With Kids Today?

 How can I find out what my signed antique oil painting and/or bronze is worth?

 Many people find it difficult to determine the value of fine art.
 When trying to get accurate prices you need to make sure you get current market prices.
 Years ago the only way to get the value was to use one of the auction price-guide books.
 These books were great back then, but now times have changed.
 The art market can be very volatile and it is important to check auction results every couple of years.
 If you are not sure about what the artist sells for today, please see our contact page and we can assist you.
 We can also put you in contact with one of the major auction houses or private galleries that specialize in the artist.